4 Tips To Cancel Audible Without Losing Credits

 3: Consider Pausing the Membership

-You can pause your Audible membership for up to 90 days.
-This allows you to take time off without cancelling the membership.
+Members can pause their Audible membership for up to 90 days.
+This allows you to take time off without canceling the membership.

 Pausing your membership will pause your payments and you will not get access to the Plus Catalog titles.